-STAGE 2 GROUT CURTAIN: Based on the performance of the test grout curtain contract, a grout curtain was constructed around the south and east sides of the reservoir perimeter to create a full hydraulic barrier between the reservoir rock walls and surrounding groundwater
+STAGE 2 GROUT CURTAIN: Based on the performance of the test grout STAGE 2 OVERBURDEN RETAINING WALL: A retaining wall was constructed curtain contract, a grout curtain was constructed around the south and in several areas to hold back the overburden and allow the footprint of east sides of the reservoir perimeter to create a full hydraulic barrier the reservoir to be mined. between the reservoir rock walls and surrounding groundwater.